Project Overview

 • New underground stormwater pipes and a trench grate system on Colley Terrace to Hope Street and Jetty Road to Sussex Street

-• The roadway, tram stops and parking bays between Nile Street and Gordon / Partridge streets intersection
+• The roadway, tram stops and parking bays between Moseley Square and Gordon / Partridge streets intersection

-• Traffic lights and pedestrian crossing at the Jetty Road / Moseley Street intersection
+• Traffic lights infrastructure installed for the pedestrian crossing at the Jetty Road / Moseley Street intersection

 Works undertaken during this time include: